 Proof of employment (For foreign applicants)

 To open an account online, you will need to fill in an application form either on the bank’s website or through a mobile app.
 For most banks in Singapore, you’ll also be able to fill up your online application form via MyInfo using your SingPass ID and password.
-You will then need to upload photos or scanned copies of your identification and proof of address documents:

 Identification (NRIC or passport)